How to Create a Memorable Business Name to Stand Out in a Sea of Freelancers

 6. Brainstorm a List of Business Name Ideas

-Start thinking about possible names for your freelance business.
-Write them down.
+Think about your key marketing messages.
+Write down any ideas for business names that come to you, without judgment or editing.
 Many experts recommend using a pen and paper for this type of work, but you can type them if you prefer.

 7. Get Feedback from Colleagues and Maybe Clients Too